FC Zorya Luhansk: Colours and badge

-The clubs colours are black and white.
-In 2010 the club adopted own mascot, a black-white cat which after the club's relocation also moved to Zaporizhia.
+The club's colours have been black and white.
+In 2010 the club adopted its own mascot, a black-white cat which after the club's relocation also moved to Zaporizhia.

-The club's current badge was adopted after 2010 and was completely redesigned.
-In early 1990s the club's badge also carried the brand of local company "MALS".
+The club's badge was adopted after 2010 and was completely redesigned.
+In the early 1990s the club's badge also carried the brand of local company "MALS".
 Earlier badges had a silhouette of an oncoming locomotive.

-Stadium(s)
+Stadiums

 The oldest stadium in Luhansk is Lenin Stadium, built in 1922, and for long time was the main city stadium.
 In March 1951, the Voroshilov Stadium was opened in Luhansk, with a capacity of 7,447 seats.
 The stadium belonged to the Lokomotiv production association Luhanskteplovoz.
 In 1961 it was renamed "Avanhard".
 Since 1962 it became the home for Trudovi Rezervy and later Zorya.
 In 2000–2002, the stadium was sold and became the property of the city.
 In 2003, Avanhard was fully renovated.

-Following the Russian aggression against Ukraine, in 2014 Zorya relocated to Zaporizhia where it plays at Slavutych Arena.
+Following the Russian aggression against Ukraine, in 2014 Zorya relocated to Zaporizhia where they played at Slavutych Arena.